Table Top Racing: Development

 The game's development staff consisted of members who had previously worked on and co-created the Wipeout series.

 The game was originally for the iOS platform on January 31, 2013, and almost a year later released on Android devices on January 23, 2014.
 At Gamescom 2013, it was announced that a version for the PlayStation Vita is in development and will be released sometime in 2014 as well.

 Table Top Racing: World Tour

 A second game in the series, Table Top Racing: World Tour was released in May 2016 for PC, PlayStation 4, Xbox One and mobile platforms.

-Playrise Digital

-Playrise Digital LTD, also known as Playrise Digital is an independent video game development studio based in Liverpool, UK.
-It was founded by Nick Burcombe in 2012 in Liverpool, UK.
-It is best known for producing the Table Top Racing series.

 Reception

 The game was generally well-received, with a score of 72 out of 100 on Metacritic, based on seventeen reviews, and 70.62% on GameRankings, based on thirteen reviews.

 Slide to Play's Jason D'Aprile praised the game, calling it "one of the most polished and entertaining arcade racers in the App Store.
 With its great variety and mix of single and multiplayer game modes, it's an incredibly well-rounded release that's recommendable for casual and hardcore driving fans."
 AppSpy's Andrew Nesvadba also praised the presentation and graphics, stating "where Table Top lacks in conceptual innovation, it makes up for in the sheer level of polishing that has gone in to the execution.
 Handling for each vehicle is silky smooth; the stage designs pop out at you and load up almost instantly; and upgrading never feels like a chore."
 Touchgen's Merijn De Boer scored the game 4 out of 5, stating "Table Top Racing presents some of the juiciest steaks I have ever seen in video games, a finger lickin' good distraction.
 Bad table manners are advised."
 Chris Buffa of Modojo felt the game had "imaginative tracks," and argued that "Playrise did a wonderful job bringing familiar locations to life, such as a children's toy room, an instrument-covered workbench and BBQ."
 Also reviewing the game for GameTrailers, Buffa stated "We have to hand it to the developers, who dreamed up some intriguing locations [...]
 It's a welcome change from the real world courses that usually make up simulation-heavy racing games."